kylemcc/kube-gen/README.md

     	command to run before template generation
   -quiet
-    	when set to true, nothing is logged -stderrthreshold value
+    	when set to true, nothing is logged
-    	logs at or above this threshold go to stderr -type value
+  -type value
     	types of resources to pull [pods, services, endpoints] - May be specified multiple times.
 If not specified, all types will be returned
-  -v value
-    	log level for V logs
   -version
     	display version information
-  -vmodule value
-    	comma-separated list of pattern=N settings for file-filtered logging -wait string
+  -wait string
     	<minimum>[:<maximum>] - the minimum and optional maximum time to wait after an event fires.E.g.: 500ms:5s
   -watch